 In the Fall of 2007, the Millikin University faculty passed a new curricular structure including general education requirements.
 All students must now have an oral communication course under the new general education requirements.
 This requirement began with students entering Millikin University in the Fall of 2008.
-For the 2008-2009 academic year additional sections have been added of the public speaking course and more will need to be added in 2009-2010 to accommodate all students.
-The average projected number of sections is 10 per semester.
-We are up to 7 at the present time.
+The Department offered 21 sections of the oral communication course in 2009-2010.
+We are monitoring the demand levels to see if it is necessary to expand on the number of courses being offered.